NixOS/rfcs/rfcs/0173-hotline.md

 Human operator fallback.

-The ability to go to a physical office, but only on the fourth Friday in uneven months between 7:30 and 8:15 am with an appointment via hotline.
+The ability to go to a physical office, but only on the fourth Friday in uneven months between 7:30 and 8:15 am with an appointment via hotline requested at least 2 months in advance.

 # Prior art
 [prior-art]: #prior-art